The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

 where $\rho$ is the density matrix, defined via the partition function (See \cite{nishioka}) This expression is exact at the quantum level, and hence it's momentum equivalent is a straight-forward infinitely dimensional Fourier transform with $\tilde{f}_{1,2}(p)$.
-It also contains every possible correlation of the BBGKY hierarchy, encoded, in configuration space in ``bunchings'' between $f_1(x)$ and $f_2(x)$ as explained in the appendix ($f(x_1,x_2,...,f_n)$ would be related to the $n-th$ cumulant of the functional).
+It also contains every possible correlation of the BBGKY hierarchy, encoded, in configuration space in ``bunchings'' between $f_1(x)$ and $f_2(x)$ as explained in the previous section ($f(x_1,x_2,...,x_n)$ would be related to the $n-th$ cumulant of the functional).

 Analogously how $f$ is the $\order{h^0}$ limit of $W$ \cite{degroot} one can imagine the Boltzmann functional is the corresponding limit of the Wigner functional in \cite{mrow}, a decohered system with an undefined probability density.
-More formally, the regime where the ansatze presented in this work are valid are in \secref{validity} of the appendix.
+More formally, the regime where the ansatze presented in this work are valid are in \secref{validity}.